vobyjs/voby/README.md

 This function enables constructing elements with [Solid](https://www.solidjs.com)-level performance without using the Babel transform, but also without the convenience of that.

-It basically works like [sinuous](https://github.com/luwes/sinuous/tree/master)'s template function, but with a slightly cleaner API, since you don't have to access your props any differently inside a template here.
+It basically works like [sinuous](https://github.com/luwes/sinuous/tree/master)'s template function, but with a slightly cleaner API, since you don't have to access your props any differently inside the template here.

 ```tsx
 import {template} from 'voby';